 While Fridays are always the best day of the week, June 1 promises to be even more special.
 That’s because it also happens to be National Donut Day, which means it is your civic duty to consume one, or even a dozen, of the delicious fried treats!
 Surprisingly the holiday was not established by donut manufacturers to boost sales, but by the Salvation Army to help raise much-needed funds for the needy.

-On Saturday, November 11, Americans will celebrate Veterans Day.
-The federal holiday pays tribute to the brave men and women of the United States armed forces who risk their daily basis to protect our freedom.
-This includes everyone who has served in the US Army, Navy, Marine Corps, National Guard, Air Force and the Coast Guard.
+Commemorated annually on the last Monday of May, Memorial Day is a federal holiday set aside to honor the brave men and women of the United States Armed Forces who have sacrificed their lives in the line of duty.
+This includes everyone who has served in the US Army, Navy, Marine Corps, National Guard, Air Force, and the Coast Guard.

 On Sunday, May 13, most Americans will celebrate the extraordinary woman in their lives — Mom — with a perfect outing and a gift or two.
 While mothers certainly look forward to the annual pampering, retailers anticipate the holiday even more.
 That’s because the money spent on meals, cards, flowers, jewelry, and other presents add up to billions of dollars, making Mother’s Day the third largest retail holiday in the U.S., behind only the winter holidays and back-to-school season.
 Even better?
 The spending keeps increasing year after year.